You might be thinking:

-- How long was the wet spill siting present before anyone knew about it?
+- How long was the wet spill sitting present before anyone knew about it?

 - Did your staff even know the spill existed?

-- Why did it take six minutes for housekeeping to arrive on scene?
+- Why did it take six minutes for housekeeping to arrive on the scene?

 By the time housekeeping arrives someone has already slipped and hit their head on the floor – now you have to dispatch medical.
 Hurry!